kjgaulton/BIOM200/README.md

 ##  Getting started

-SSH into your account on TSCC (shh username@login-tscc.sdsc.edu)
+SSH into your account on TSCC (ssh username@login-tscc.sdsc.edu)

 Clone this repository into your home directory on TSCC, i.e.: